 If an interviewer asks you a question like "Have you gone above and beyond the call of duty?
 If so, how?" they are not necessarily interested in the example you'll provide.
 Basically, the interviewer is looking for assurance that you are the type of worker who won't just do the bare necessities that the job calls for.
 They want to see if you're the type of worker who isn't afraid of challenges and putting in some extra time or work when necessary (or even when not necessary).

 Points to Emphasize

-When prepping a solid response to a question like “Have you gone above and beyond the call of duty?
-If so, how?” you need to first understand something rather basic—the definition of what’s being asked is to simply exceed what is required of you.
+When prepping a solid response to this question you need to first understand something rather basic—the definition of what's being asked is to simply exceed what is required of you.
 Easy enough, right?

 Because the interviewer is mostly interested in ensuring that you have the particular quality they are looking for, your answer should focus on that quality.
 In other words, you should focus on how your work ethic falls into the "above and beyond" category.

-When responding to an interview question like “Have you gone above and beyond the call of duty?” you should:
+When responding to this interview question you should:

 Start with an explanation.